Aliases for POLR1A Gene

 External Ids for POLR1A Gene

 GeneCards Summary for POLR1A Gene

-POLR1A (Polymerase (RNA) I Polypeptide A, 194kDa) is a Protein Coding gene.
-Diseases associated with POLR1A include acrofacial dysostosis, cincinnati type and kidney hypertrophy.
-Among its related pathways are GPCR Pathway and Cell Cycle, Mitotic.
+POLR1A (Polymerase (RNA) I Subunit A) is a Protein Coding gene.
+Diseases associated with POLR1A include acrofacial dysostosis, cincinnati type and acrofacial dysostosis.
+Among its related pathways are Gene Expression and Metabolism.
 GO annotations related to this gene include DNA-directed RNA polymerase activity and RNA polymerase I activity.